The Oppenheimer Memorial Trust

-The Harry Oppenheimer Fellowship Award – The Trust’s most prestigious award that focuses unambiguously on excellence and exceptional scholarship.
+The Harry Oppenheimer Fellowship Award – The Trust’s most prestigious award, it focuses unambiguously on excellence and exceptional scholarship.
 The Award is granted annually – at the discretion of the Trustees – to candidates of the highest calibre to undertake programmes of cutting edge, internationally significant work.

-Scholarships for Graduate Study – These are awarded on a merit-basis to South African nationals who intend to read for higher degrees at Master’s or Doctoral level or pursue Postdoctoral study at universities in South Africa.
-A limited number of scholarships may be awarded to exceptional candidates for international studies in exceptional cases – candidates who propose to pursue programmes at international institutions in unique or highly specialised disciplines in which advanced studies are not readily available in South Africa and who are able to demonstrate that they have advanced to a level where international tuition under the direction of global leaders is appropriate to proceed meaningfully in their chosen fields.
+Scholarships for Graduate Study – These are awarded on a merit-basis to South African nationals who intend to read for higher degrees at Master’s or Doctoral level or pursue Postdoctoral study at public universities in South Africa.
+A limited number of scholarships may be awarded annually to exceptional candidates for international studies in exceptional cases – candidates who propose to pursue programmes in unique or highly specialised disciplines in which advanced studies are not readily available in South Africa and who are able to demonstrate that they have advanced to a level where international tuition under the direction of global leaders is appropriate to proceed meaningfully in their chosen fields.

 Funding for Undergraduate Study – OMT Scholarships for undergraduate study are administered on the Trust’s behalf by partner organisations Career Wise, the Rural Education Access Programme, Umthombo Youth Development Foundation, the SA Institute of Race Relations and the Alexandra Education Committee.
-Awards are made annually in accordance with agreed guidelines and processes.
+Awards are made annually in accordance with agreed guidelines.

 Awards for Sabbatical Study – These are intended to support scholarship at public Higher Education Institutions in South Africa and are specifically aimed at full-time academics with a proven record of teaching and research excellence.

-Funding – The Trust does not consider uninvited or unsolicited applications and does not fund i.a. capital projects, conferences, short courses, workshops, seminars, films, individual schools and ECD centres, projects outside of South Africa and organisations that do not carry out public benefit activities.
+Funding: The Trust does not consider uninvited or unsolicited proposals and does not fund capital projects, conferences, short courses, workshops, seminars, films, individual schools and ECD centres, projects outside of South Africa and organisations that do not carry out public benefit activities.
 Proposals are adjudicated by the Trustees.